 - Debt Avalanche.
 This method works much like the debt snowball, but you focus on your highest interest loan first.
 High-interest debt costs you the most money every month, so paying it off first helps you knock down your total debt faster.

 - Debt Snowflaking.
 If you don’t have enough room in your budget to put a fixed sum toward paying off debt each month, you can still pare down your debts through debt snowflaking.
 This means taking whatever small sums you can set aside each month, from a tax refund to a $10 coupon savings, and putting them toward your debt.
 Over time, even little payments like these add up.
 You can also combine snowflaking with either the snowball or avalanche method, adding in these small sums on top of your regular monthly payment.

 - Refinancing.
 If you have high-interest debt, you can pay it off faster by refinancing it at a lower rate.
-For instance, you can use a balance transfer for high-interest credit card debt or take out a debt consolidation loan.
+For instance, you can use a balance transfer or personal loan from SoFi for high-interest credit card debt, you can lower student loan interest rates with LendKey, or use a debt consolidation loan.
 Spending less on interest means more of your monthly payment goes toward principal, so your debt shrinks faster.
 However, there’s a fee for refinancing debt, so it probably isn’t worth doing if the monthly savings is small.

 If you manage to pay off all your old debts, you can convert your debt snowball to a savings snowball.
 Just take the monthly sum you used to pay on your debt and start saving it up for your down payment.
 You can go from watching your debt shrink to watching your down payment grow month by month.